Dholydai/writerz-with-an-attitude/README.md

 keyboard stickers as needed.

 Finding a 6U spacebar is difficult.
 My source makes spacebars with the stem 1\2U offset.
 I have designed alternate case top sections to accommodate that spacebar.
-My PCBs have a dual position spacebar switch footprint to accommodate either centered or offset.
+My PCBs have a dual position spacebar switch footprint to accommodate either centered or offset.colla

 In May 2025 I found a die-sub keycap manufacturer that makes one-off custom sets.
 The Prusa orange Maxmius above is populated by one of the many austere sets I have created.
 I have designed and purchased nine keycaps sets from YUZU, including Spanish(Spain), Portuguese(Brazil), and BÉPO(France).